deepset-ai/haystack-home/content/blog/multimodal-nutrition-agent/index.md

 With our tool ready, we can create our agent.

-### Multimodal LLaVA Models

-To process both text and images, we utilize a multimodal LLM introduced in [LLaVA](https://arxiv.org/abs/2304.08485).
-These models combine an LLM effective in language-focused instruction-tuning with a pre-trained visual encoder skilled in visual understanding.

-The visual encoder extracts features from images, linking them to language embeddings using a trainable projection matrix.
-This matrix translates visual features into language embedding tokens, creating a connection between text and images.

 ### Initialize the Generator

 For our multimodal agent, we initialize a [`Phi35VisionHFGenerator`](https://github.com/IntelLabs/fastRAG/blob/4f73883ca85abf702eb81fd4a384a872b9fd3767/fastrag/generators/llava.py#L211), which processes both text prompts and base64-encoded images.
 This makes it well-suited for image-to-text tasks like visual question answering.